splinesreticulating/well-said/README.md

 ## 📝 Project Overview

-**WellSaid** is a local-first, privacy-respecting smart reply tool for iMessage.
-It leverages AI (OpenAI GPT-4 and local LLMs via Khoj) to help you craft thoughtful, emotionally intelligent responses to your partner's texts—right from your own device.
+**WellSaid** is a smart reply tool for iMessage.
+It leverages AI to help you craft thoughtful, emotionally intelligent responses to your partner's texts, right from your own device.
 WellSaid summarizes recent conversations and suggests 2–3 natural, emotionally aware replies in your own voice, helping you communicate with empathy and clarity.

 ---